 My name is Kimwei and I am the Grand Bard of Exeter.
-I’m a singer-songwriter and spoken word artist and I believe that the bardic arts are needed more than ever now to build a creative and sustainable future.
+I’m a singer-songwriter and protest musician.
+I believe that the bardic arts (song, story, poetry) are needed more than ever now to build a creative and sustainable future.
 When you become Bard you take an oath, a commitment to the land and to be creative.
 The natural result of that commitment is climate activism – it’s the only course of action that makes sense to me.

-As well as writing and performing songs, and words, I lecture in music to Masters level with pioneering enterprise AMSonline, and am a lifestyle experimenter and nonbinary trans activist.
-In day-time I’m likely teaching on Skype, recording, producing or writing.
-The role includes mentoring composition, songwriting, and percussive guitar students and teaching film music.
+As well as writing and performing songs, and words, I lecture in music at Masters (MMus) level with pioneering enterprise AMSonline, and am a lifestyle experimenter and nonbinary trans activist.
+In day-time I’m likely teaching online, recording, producing or writing.
+My lecturing role includes mentoring composition, songwriting, and percussive guitar students and teaching film music.
 I’ve also written percussive guitar materials for BTEC and songwriting materials for Foundation Degree.

 I have been described as an inventive and expressive guitar player, composer and singer, and I like to use every available part of the guitar to make percussive sounds.
 In 2015 I was featured in three episodes of Guitar Star series 1 (Sky Arts UK).

 I approach the guitar in much the same way I approach life – from a different angle.
 My lifestyle experiments such as only travelling by Fixed Gear bike for a year, living in a yurt, and running out of money on purpose in my self created £0 Challenge are chronicled on my blog/vlog.